Giovanni Orgera

 Giovanni Orgera (14 December 1894 – 12 December 1967) was an Italian politician.
 He was born in Naples, Kingdom of Italy.
 He was podestà of Naples (1936–1943) as a member of the National Fascist Party.
-He was governor of Rome from January to June 1944 as a member of the Republican Fascist Party.
+He was governor of Rome from January to June 1944 during the German occupation as a member of the Republican Fascist Party.
 He later went to Desenzano del Garda, Province of Brescia, Lombardy as a supporter of the Italian Social Republic.
 He died in Rome, Italy.